dhis2/dhis2-docs-implementation/content/chis_implementation/07_training_support.md

 Evaluation of training is essential, both during training and afterwards.
 Evaluation may be either qualitative (feelings of trainees about quality of training) or quantitative (data quality).
 Some options for evaluation are included below:

 1. **Feedback during Training:** It is important to know whether your participants feel they are or are not benefitting from your trainings.
 This can inform future trainings and lead to improvements.
-	a.
-Get participants to write their feelings anonymously on paper or "post its" at the end of each day - Green for Good and red for bad.
+	- Get participants to write their feelings anonymously on paper or "post its" at the end of each day - Green for Good and red for bad.
-	b.
-Facilitators then review the responses from the "post its" at the end of the day and modify the training accordingly based upon responses.
+	- Facilitators then review the responses from the "post its" at the end of the day and modify the training accordingly based upon responses.
 2. **Competence Assessment:** Performing an assessment at the end of the training is another source of knowledge.
 This can be used to:
-	a.
-Tie work performance to learning outcomes after training.
+	- Tie work performance to learning outcomes after training.
-	b.
-Evaluate the training as a whole.
+	- Evaluate the training as a whole.
     These assessments should be similar to, but not identical to, the exercises done during the training, and should require trainees to apply rather than recite what they learned.
 Make sure the test is accompanied by a rubric to ensure fairness if responses are graded.
 3. **Data Quality:** A cost effective evaluation of transfer of competence from training to practice is to assess the quality of the data entered by the CHWs and to link this data quality with the training.
-	a.
-Data quality can be assessed automatically in the database.
+	- Data quality can be assessed automatically in the database.
-	b.
-Interviews with the CHWs can tie their performance to the training, software, hardware, support, social pressure and other factors.
+	- Interviews with the CHWs can tie their performance to the training, software, hardware, support, social pressure and other factors.
 4. **Impact Assessment:** These are complicated and expensive assessments and need specialized training, technologies and skills so are not covered here.